What Temperature Should I Set My Air Conditioner in Summer? 78 Degrees is the Answer

 According to the Department of Energy, reducing the use of your AC saves you about 3% on your utility bill for each degree increase.
 Energy officials say that these savings could add up fast, on both a personal and a global scale.
 Air conditioners use about 5% of the electricity produced in the US every year, at a cost of over $29 billion.

-Not to worry, if sleeping in an 82° room doesn’t sound dreamy, then Energy Star has other recommendations outside of the AC temperature to reduce utility costs and still stay cool.
+Not to worry!
+If sleeping in an 82° room doesn’t sound dreamy, there are some other recommendations outside of the AC temperature to reduce utility costs and still stay cool.

-Here are some other ways to reduce the heat in your home:
+Here are some other ways to reduce the heat in your home instead of changing the temperature on your air conditioner in summer:

 1. Use a ceiling fan for better air circulation.